machingclee/2020-11-11-deep-learning-study/README.md

 The validation accuracy is about 0.82, its loss, val_loss, accuracy and val_accuracy are plotted in [output/cifar10_minivggnet.png](https://github.com/machingclee/2020-11-11-deep-learning-study/blob/main/2020-11-12-MiniVGGNet/output/cifar10_minivggnet.png).

 #### MiniVGGNet_CIFAR10_lr_scheduler.py
-We also try to introduce a learning rate decay per "epoch" by providing a callback function in kwarg of `model.fit`.
+We also try to introduce a learning rate decay per 5 epochs by providing a callback function in kwarg of `model.fit`.
 The decay factor is set to 0.25 to observe what happens when learning decays too quickly, resulting in stagnant decrease in both training and validation loss (see [output/cifar10_lr_decay_f0.25_plot.png](https://github.com/machingclee/2020-11-11-deep-learning-study/blob/main/2020-11-12-MiniVGGNet/output/cifar10_lr_decay_f0.25_plot.png))

 #### MiniVGGNet_CIFAR10_monitor.py
 We introduce a callback function class, `TrainingMonitorCallback`, which extends `BaseLogger` from `keras.callbacks`.
 We override the `on_epoch_end` method and plot the graph of loss, val_loss, accuracy, val_accuracy once an epoch ends.